How to consolidate personal loans?

 Related Questions

-Ask HotBot: How do personal loans work?
+Ask HotBot: What are personal loans used for?

 Where to get personal loans?